Do you ever feel like the entire world’s gone crazy, and you’re the only sane one?

 I’d say Peerless has garnered more than its fair share of coverage on this site, given that it’s a relatively new entrant to the craft distilling scene with a comparatively small number of expressions.
 Mark and Adam took us through the Small Batch Rye as we waited for the Small Batch Bourbon, which was accompanied by an epic conversation with master distiller Caleb Kilburn.
 We’ve also showcased barrel picks of Peerless rye from the British Bourbon Society as well as Nickolls & Perks.

 Today I’ll be bringing you our first review of a single barrel bourbon from Peerless.
-This one, from Binny’s, was one of two Peerless bourbons that they had on the shelf alongside dozens of others from their prodigious store pick program.
+This one, from Binny’s, was one of two Peerless bourbons that they had on the shelf alongside manifold others from their prodigious store pick program.
 Like a sailor lured rockward by the song of a siren, I was drawn to the “Hand Picked” table on a recent trip to the chain’s Lincoln Park location.
 Passing up dozens of barrel selections from names as near and dear to me as Wilderness Trail, Knob Creek, and Huber’s Starlight Distillery, my eye was caught by the distinctively shaped bottle and unique label that have become the visual hallmarks of this brand.

 So, why did I grab the Peerless?
 In part, it was to assuage the anxiety hinted at in the preamble to this review.
 This gnawing discontent was the consequence of comments I’ve received in response to discussions about (or even glancing mentions of) Peerless whiskey.
 I’ll recapitulate and attempt to rebut these arguments now: